Building REST services with Spring

 • @Entity is a JPA annotation to make this object ready for storage in a JPA-based data store.

-• id, name, and role are attributes of our Employee domain object. id is marked with more JPA annotations to indicate it’s the primary key and automatically populated by the JPA provider.
+• id, name, and role are attributes of our Employee domain object. id is marked with more JPA annotations to indicate that it is the primary key and is automatically populated by the JPA provider.

-• a custom constructor is created when we need to create a new instance, but don’t yet have an id.
+• A custom constructor is created when we need to create a new instance but do not yet have an id.

 With this domain object definition, we can now turn to Spring Data JPA to handle the tedious database interactions.

-Spring Data JPA repositories are interfaces with methods supporting creating, reading, updating, and deleting records against a back end data store.
-Some repositories also support data paging, and sorting, where appropriate.
+Spring Data JPA repositories are interfaces with methods that support creating, reading, updating, and deleting records against a back end data store.
+Some repositories also support data paging and sorting, where appropriate.
 Spring Data synthesizes implementations based on conventions found in the naming of the methods in the interface.

 There are multiple repository implementations besides JPA.
-You can use Spring Data MongoDB, Spring Data GemFire, Spring Data Cassandra, etc. For this tutorial, we’ll stick with JPA.
+You can use Spring Data MongoDB, Spring Data Cassandra, and others.
+This tutorial sticks with JPA.

 Spring makes accessing data easy.
-By simply declaring the following EmployeeRepository interface we automatically will be able to
+By declaring the following EmployeeRepository interface, we can automatically:

 nonrest/src/main/java/payroll/EmployeeRepository.java